jmrichardson/simfin/README.md

 simfin = SimFin().extract().flatten()
 ```

-* Add informative features with respect to each ticker symbol such as date information and technical indicators.
+* Add informative features such as date information and technical indicators with respect to each ticker.

     * For each ticker, calculate technical indicators such trailing twelve months (TTM) and momentum (MOM).
 Todo: add more indicators
     * Date features added using [fastai datepart](https://docs.fast.ai/tabular.transform.html)